 74. The only tree that can grow in cement is often called what?
 A. Sweetgum (Liquidambar styraciflua) B. Flowering Dogwood (Cornus florida) C. Tree of Heaven (Ailanthus Altissimo)

 75. Female Chimpanzees only give birth once every?
 A. 3 years B. 4 years C. 2 years

 76. Do humans share about 98.5% of their DNA with chimpanzees, True or False?

 77. Which year did a chimpanzee named Anjana adopt and raise two babies of white tigers named Vitro and Shiva?
 A. 2014 B. 2008 C. 2019

 78. What type of bird can fall asleep while flying at 25 miles per hour?
 A. Albatross B. woodpecker C. Puffin birds

 79. What is the name of the fastest bird on earth?
 A. The Peregrine Falcon B. Golden eagle C. White-throated needletail

 80. Which is the smallest living bird in the world?
 A. Weebill B. Hummingbird C. Goldcrest

 81. Which is the heaviest extant bird species in the world?
 A. ostrich B. King penguin C. Andean condor

-Hope you enjoyed this the part 2 of this full filled Fun Random Trivia Questions and Answers, drop us a comment and share with your friends.
+Hope you enjoyed this part 2 of this fun-filled Random Trivia Questions and Answers, drop us a comment and share with your friends.
 Ready for more fun?
 Check out 101 General Knowledge Trivia Questions and Answers – Part 1 and 101 General Knowledge Trivia Questions and Answers – Part 2